Nexmo/amazon-transcribe-call/README.md

 nexmo setup <API_KEY> <API_SECRET>
 ```

-### Purchase a Nexmo number
+### Purchase a Vonage number

-If you don't already have one, buy a Nexmo virtual number to receive inbound calls.
+If you don't already have one, buy a Vonage virtual number to receive inbound calls.

 List available numbers (replace `GB` with your [two-character country code](https://www.iban.com/country-codes)):